Career Advice

 Author: Peter C. Bruce, Andrew Bruce & Peter Gedeck

-Best for: A beginner who requires a background in statistics in reference to data science alone.
+Best for: A beginner who requires a background in statistics about data science alone.

 This book bridges the gap between data science and statistics in a very practical guide.
 It handles statistics from the perspective of data science.
 If you already have a background in R programming and the basics of statistics, you may want to hone some data exploration, random sampling, regression, classification, and machine learning techniques for better and more informed data handling and ultimately deeper insights from data.